crazybie/tgc/README.md

 ### Internals
-- construct & copy & modify gc pointers are slower than shared_ptr, much slower than Boehm gc.
+- construct & copy & modify gc pointers are slower than shared_ptr, much slower than Boehm gc, so use reference to gc pointers as function parameters as much as possible.
+    - since c++ donot support ref-quanlified constructors, initialize gc pointer need to construct a temperary object brings in some valueless overhead.
+    - modifying a gc pointer will trigger a gc color adjustment.
-- each allocation has extra space overhead (size of two pointers) for memory tracking.
+- each allocation has a small extra space overhead (size of two pointers) for memory tracking.
 - marking & swapping are much faster than Boehm gc, due to the deterministic pointer management.
 - can not use gc pointers as global variables.
-- since c++ donot support ref-quanlified constructors, initialize gc pointer need to construct a temperary object brings in some valueless overhead.
 - every class has a global object keeping the necessary meta informations used by gc, so codes using lambdas heavily may have extra memory overhead.
+- single-thread version is faster than multi-threads version, define TGC_SINGLE_THREAD to enabled single-thread version.
+- to make objects in a tracking chain, use tgc wrappers of STL containers instead, otherwise memory leaks may occur.

 ### Usage